 Actually, though, the Sabbath referred to in this case was one of the “special” or “high” Sabbaths occurring each year.
 This was a day on which a sacred assembly was to be held, and no regular work was to be done

-The first day of the Feast of Unleavened Bread (Aviv 15), the “special” or “high” Sabbath under consideration, began at sunset after the day of Passover or Preparation (Aviv 14) had ended.
+The first day of the Feast of Unleavened Bread (Aviv 15), the “special” or “high” Sabbath under consideration, began at sunset after the day of Preparation (Aviv 14) had ended.
 This is the Sabbath on which the women rested after preparing spices and perfumes

 The day on which Passover began (Aviv 14) was referred to as the “day of Preparation”